Florida - Benefit Corporation Guide _Part2

 Florida Business Corporation Act Part 111 – §607.601 – §607.613

-A few of the statutory sections of the Georgia Benefit Corporation that you’ll want to pay particular attention to include:
+A few of the statutory sections of the Florida Benefit Corporation that you’ll want to pay particular attention to include:

 Notice.
 A Florida Benefit Corporation must state in its articles of incorporation its status as a benefit corporation and identify a general public benefit, identified as a material positive impact on society and the environment, taken as a whole and assessed against a third-party standard (such as the B Lab Impact Assessment).